hernancerm/zsh-trampoline/README.md

 zsh-trampoline simply displays all your configured dirs and files in fzf, always in the same order.

-I've used this for several months and it has worked for me, it might work for you as well.
-Please note that since this is a Zsh plugin, it only works if your shell is Zsh.
-You can learn this by typing `echo $SHELL`; if the output contains `zsh` somewhere, you are likely on the right shell.

 ## Usage

 Press <kbd>ctrl+j</kbd> to start fzf with directories and files to "jump" to: `cd` or edit